MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ### Ensure accuracy of alignment
 Independent from the method used for alignment, these additional factors can impact the accuracy of the alignment and/or user perception of the alignment:

 - **Interpupillary distance (IPD) setting.** The IPD is the distance between the center of the user’s pupils.
-It’s crucial to set the appropriate IPD to enable HoloLens to adapt its display as different users may have different IPDs.
-An incorrect IPD setting might result in a wrong perception of holograms in space as well as instability of holograms.
+It’s crucial to set the appropriate IPD to enable HoloLens to adapt its display because different users might have different IPDs.
+An incorrect IPD setting can result in a wrong perception of holograms in space as well as instability of holograms.
 [Use the HoloLens Calibration app to calibrate your IPD](https://docs.microsoft.com/en-us/windows/mixed-reality/calibration).

 - **Pre-scanning the environment.** HoloLens actively scans its environment for visible features  to create maps of its surroundings.
 This happens whenever the device is turned on and a user is signed in.
 It’s independent of whether you’re in the HoloLens shell or running apps.
 HoloLens constantly improves the accuracy of these maps as it scans the environment from different viewpoints and stores them on the device.
 Holograms are placed in relation to these maps.
 The more accurate the map, the more accurate the hologram placement.
 Before using Guides on a HoloLens that’s unfamiliar with its environment, the user should put on the HoloLens, sign into the device and walk around the space where holograms instructions are placed or will be placed.
 This can be done while the user is in the HoloLens shell, but we recommend the user hide the Start menu to see the space as they walk around.
 Walking at a leisurely pace while slowly looking up and down will give the device the opportunity to find features and construct accurate maps.
 This is called "pre-scanning" because it’s done before you run Guides.
 You only need to do this once for each environment as HoloLens stores the maps it created on the device and remembers the spaces it has scanned.